ericmjl/bayesian-measurement-paper/paper.md

 # Abstract

 key points:

-- simple framework for analysis
+- describe a simple and accessible framework for HT analysis that is sorely missing from the literature. covers the following:
+    - Bayesian estimation of fold changes relative to some control, with decision rule for a hit.
+- approach: rather than analytical, use probabilistic programming, with approx. inference tools used.
-- accompanying software that loads CSV files
+- accompanying software that analyzes fold change data in an accessible fashion (?)
-- instructions on how to use software

 # Introduction